twiddlingbits/twr-wasm/docs/gettingstarted/parameters.md

 ## C Structs: JavaScript <--> C

-This section shows how to create a C `struct` in JavaScript, then passes it to a C function, and then read the modified C `struct` in JavaScript.
+This section shows how to create a C `struct` in JavaScript, then pase it to a C function, and then read the modified C `struct` in JavaScript.

 Although the techniques described here are explained with a `struct` example, the basic techniques are used with other data types as well (such as strings).
 For common data types, like a string, libraries like twr-wasm will handle these details for you automatically.